rfwlab/rfw/docs/articles/essentials/list-rendering.md

 @endfor
 ```

-Without keys, elements are recreated when their order changes.
+Keys let rfw match DOM nodes with data items.
+Without them, items are recreated whenever the order changes.

+---

 ## Ranges and Maps

-`@for` also supports numeric ranges and key/value pairs:
+The directive also supports ranges and key/value maps:

 ```rtml
 @for:i in 0..count